l0ve2cr3ate/fullstack-open-2020/part6/README.md

 the first parameter is the text to be rendered and the second parameter is the time to display the notification given in seconds.

+Exercises 6.19.-6.21

+6.19 anecdotes and connect, step1
+Modify the AnecdoteList so that it accesses the store's state with the help of the connect function.

+6.20 anecdotes and connect, step2
+Do the same for the Filter and AnecdoteForm components.

+6.21 anecdotes, the grand finale
+You (probably) have one nasty bug in your application.
+If the user clicks the vote button multiple times in a row, the notification is displayed funnily.
+For example if a user votes twice in three seconds, the last notification is only displayed for two seconds (assuming the notification is normally shown for 5 seconds).
+This happens because removing the first notification accidentally removes the second notification.

+Fix the bug so that after multiple votes in a row, the notification for the last vote is displayed for five seconds.
+This can be done by cancelling the removal of the previous notification when a new notification is displayed whenever necessary.

 ### Notes part6 State management with Redux

 #### a.
 Flux-architecture and Redux